maarten-pennings/SevenSegment-over-Serial/manual/readme.md

 ```

 - The example resets SSoS and puts `-8` on the screen.
-  Note that unit 0 has `-` or pattern 0b0100_000 or 0x40, unit 1 has pattern 0b0111_111 or 0x7F.
+  Note that unit 0 has `-` or pattern 0b0100_000 or 0x40 and unit 1 has pattern 0b0111_111 or 0x7F.
   Note also that the cursor is at unit 2.
-- Next the example asks for strings 0x18 to 0x23.
+- The example asks for showing strings 0x18 to 0x23.
-- Next we get for 1 second the string 0x18; the abbreviated _name_ of "Content of display unit (frame buf) 0"
+- Next we get for 2 second the string 0x18; the abbreviated _name_ of "Content of display unit (frame buf) 0"
   ![dsp.0](cmd0x05-dsp.0.png)
-- Next we get for 1 second the string 0x19; the _value_ of "Content of display unit (frame buf) 0"
+- Next we get for 2 second the string 0x19; the _value_ of "Content of display unit (frame buf) 0"
   ![dsp.0](cmd0x05-0x40.png)
-- And so on, we get the following strings on the device, each for one second
+- We get the following strings on the device, each for two seconds.
   ```text
   DSP.0 0x40
   DSP.1 0x7F